Skip to main content

 Approval by State Surplus is required before disposing of any items.

-E-Waste, or electronic waste, refers to discarded electrical or electronic devices, including computers, televisions, mobile phones, appliances, office machines or anything else with an electrical cord.
-These items pose significant environmental and health risks if not properly managed, as they often contains hazardous materials.
+Electronic waste (e-waste) refers to discarded electronic devices such as computers, televisions, cellphones, appliances, office machines or anything else with an electrical cord.
+These items pose significant environmental and health risks if not properly managed, as they often contain hazardous materials.

-A separate Surplus Property Transfer Form is required for all E-Waste, and approval is required prior to disposal.
-Only enter E-Waste surplus items on the form.
+A separate Surplus Property Transfer Form is required for all e-waste, prior approval is required for disposal.
+Only enter e-waste surplus items on the form.

 There are two option for disposal:

-2. Take to a local E-Waste dealer.
-There may be a charge.
+2. Take items to a local e-waste dealer.
+Charges may apply.

-If you are replacing an item that falls under E-Waste, you may be able to include disposal of the old unit when they come to install.
+If you are replacing an item that qualifies as e‑waste, you may be able to have the old unit disposed of at the time the new one is installed.

-Hazardous materials will not be accepted, under any circumstances, by State Surplus.
-We will not accept any chemicals, pesticides, solvents, paint, grease, oil or batteries.
+State Surplus will not accept hazardous materials under any circumstances.
+Hazardous materials include, but are not limited to, chemicals, pesticides, solvents, paint, grease, oil or batteries.

 Any item containing Freon must have all of the Freon removed before it will be accepted.
 This includes refrigerators, air conditioners, etc. In addition, we will not accept mattresses of any kind.